rennpy/pyondocs/plugin-doc/readme.md

 ![image](https://github.com/rennpy/pyonguide/assets/158360149/f21f4185-6fb0-4324-bff4-852bb72a66aa)

-If you want brainrot you can use
+If you want brainrot you can use;
 | Plugin name | Description |
 | --------- | :----------------------- |
 | [ReviewDB](https://janisslsm.github.io/vdplugins/ReviewDB/) | Lets you review users (for better or worse |